-With the exception of students with scheduled medical appointments, ALL students who are not in their respective Homeroom classes by 8:20 are considered as LATE ARRIVAL.
+- 1. With the exception of students with scheduled medical appointments, ALL students who are not in their respective Homeroom classes by 8:20 are considered as LATE ARRIVAL. - 2.
 Each student will receive 2 LATE ARRIVALS each semester without penalty.
+After this, a meeting will be held with student and parent and a plan for improvement will be created. - 3.
 A LATE ARRIVAL will be considered "EXCUSED" only with a doctor's note.
-A call or note from a parent reporting the reason for the tardy does NOT excuse the LATE ARRIVAL.
+A call or note from a parent reporting the reason for the tardy does NOT excuse the LATE ARRIVAL. - 4.
 LATE ARRIVAL students must check-in with the Disciplinarian on duty by the Main Office in order to receive an admit slip for class.
-All LATE ARRIVALS after the second instance are subject to disciplinary consequences.

-5. The consequences for three or more late/unexcused arrivals will include a meeting with parents, students and administration to determine next steps.
+All LATE ARRIVALS after the second instance are subject to disciplinary consequences. - 5.
+The consequences for three or more late/unexcused arrivals will include a meeting with parents, students and administration to determine next steps.